joepv/joepv.github.io/_posts/2022-02-08-sonos-group-controller.md

 ## Download

-You can download my *Sonos Group Controller* Quick App from my [GitHub repository](https://github.com/joepv/sonos-group-controller-quickapp/releases/tag/v1.0.0).
-The [Sonos_Group_Controller.v1.0.zip](https://github.com/joepv/sonos-group-controller-quickapp/releases/tag/v1.0.0) file contains the Quick App import file and quickstart documentation.
+You can download my *Sonos Group Controller* Quick App from the [FIBARO Marketplace](https://marketplace.fibaro.com/items/sonos-group-controller).
+The file contains the Quick App import file and quickstart documentation.